linkerd/linkerd/namerd/docs/storage.md

 datacenter | uses agent's datacenter | The datacenter to forward requests to. readConsistencyMode | `default` | Select between [Consul API consistency modes](https://www.consul.io/docs/agent/http.html) such as `default`, `stale` and `consistent` for reads. writeConsistencyMode | `default` | Select between [Consul API consistency modes](https://www.consul.io/docs/agent/http.html) such as `default`, `stale` and `consistent` for writes. failFast | `false` | If `false`, disable fail fast and failure accrual for Consul client.
-Keep it `false` when using a local agent but change it to `true` when talking directly to an HA Consul API
+Keep it `false` when using a local agent but change it to `true` when talking directly to an HA Consul API.